telerik/blazor-docs/styling-and-themes/overview.md

 The easiest way to load a Telerik theme in a Blazor app is to reference a static asset from the NuGet package.
 The .NET SDK will copy the CSS file to the output folder during build automatically.
 Static assets provide the following benefits:

 * The application relies on available local resources, instead of third parties and remote URLs.
 * The theme URL does not change across component versions, which makes product updates easier.
+[Add a cache buster to avoid possible browser caching issues]({%slug common-kb-browser-cache-buster%}).

 The `Telerik.UI.for.Blazor` NuGet package includes only the *Main* swatch of each theme and the *Ocean Blue* swatch of the *Default* theme.
 The code snippet below shows all available CSS files in the NuGet package and their correct URLs.
 To use another swatch, see the section [Using a Theme](#using-a-theme) above.